Is Depression A Mental Illness? Exploring The Medical Perspective

 Depression is a mood disorder that can severely impact the ability to function in multiple areas of daily life, such as work, school, or relationships.
 The condition can alter how a person thinks, feels, and behaves, often leading to further emotional and physical issues.

-“For many people with depression, symptoms usually are severe enough to cause noticeable problems in day-to-day activities, such as work, school, social activities or relationships with others.
-Some people may feel generally miserable or unhappy without really knowing why.” — The Mayo Clinic
+In an article on major depression (major depressive disorder), the Mayo Clinic summarized the complications that symptoms of depression can present: “For many people with depression, symptoms usually are severe enough to cause noticeable problems in day-to-day activities, such as work, school, social activities or relationships with others.
+Some people may feel generally miserable or unhappy without really knowing why.”
+In addition to creating serious challenges on its own, depression can co-occur with certain mental disorders, such as anxiety disorders, post-traumatic stress disorder, substance use disorder, and obsessive-compulsive disorder.

 Recognizing depression signs

 Researchers at the National Institute of Mental Health discussed common symptoms generally seen in most people with depression.
+Major depressive disorder, they state, can produce “symptoms that affect how a person feels, thinks, and handles daily activities, such as sleeping, eating, or working”.
 However, it can be important to note that depression can look different in everyone.

 Common depression symptoms include: